Egmore: State assembly politics

 Egmore has been a stronghold for Dravida Munnetra Kazhagam (DMK), ever since the party's creation.
 Other than barely losing to Congress in 1962 election, it has consistently voted for DMK, even during times of low popularity for the DMK.
-However it is worth noting, that recently the Anna Dravida Munnetra Kazhagam (ADMK), have made significant in-grounds, like they have in many localities around Chennai, which used to be DMK strongholds.
+However, recently the Anna Dravida Munnetra Kazhagam (ADMK), have made significant in-grounds, like they have in many localities around Chennai, which used to be DMK strongholds.
 Egmore is also 1 of the two total constituents won by DMK in 1991 election.
 This constituent is reserved for scheduled caste.
 This is also the first MLA seat held by K Anbazhagan, when he won it in 1957 election.